reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 >##### Note About Other Routing Libraries

->*Redux Router* is an experimental library, it lets you keep entirely the state of your url inside your redux store.
+>*Redux Router* is an experimental library, it lets you keep entirely the state of your URL inside your redux store.
 It has the same API with React Router API but has a smaller community support than react-router.

 >*React Router Redux* creates binding between your redux app and react-router and it keeps them in sync.
 Without this binding, you will not be able to rewind the actions with Time Travel.
 Unless you need this, React-router and Redux can operates completely apart.